rmszwast/rand-string/README.md

 # rand-string microservice
-Microservice for CS 365 that receives a length and returns a string of random characters equal to that length.
+Microservice for CS 365.

+Receives http POST requests containing json payloads formatted `{"length": value}`, where `value` can be converted to an integer.
+Responds with json payloads formatted `{"string": randString}`, where `randString` is a string of `value` random characters.

 - [Directions](#to-use)
 - [Examples](#example-exchanges)